-As a general rule, internal management reporting at RBI is based on the current organisational structure.
+As a rule, internal management reporting at RBI is based on the current organisational structure.
 This matrix structure means that each member of the Management Board is responsible both for individual countries and for specific business activities (country and functional responsibility model).
-A cash generating unit within RBI Group is a country.
+A cash generating unit within the RBI Group is a country.
 The presentation of the countries includes not only subsidiary banks, but all operating units of RBI in the respective countries (such as leasing companies).
 Accordingly, the RBI management bodies - i.e. the Management Board and the Supervisory Board - make key decisions that determine the resources allocated to any given segment based on its financial strength and profitability, which is why these reporting criteria are an essential component in the decision-making process.
-The division into segments was also undertaken in accordance with IFRS 8.
+Segment classification is therefore also undertaken in accordance with IFRS 8.
 The reconciliation contains mainly the amounts resulting from the elimination of intra-group results and consolidation between the segments.

 This results in the following segments:

-• Central Europe (Czech Republic, Hungary, Poland, Slovakia and Slovenia)
+Central Europe (Czech Republic, Hungary, Poland and Slovakia)

-RBI's segment Central Europe comprises the Czech Republic, Hungary, Poland, Slovakia and Slovenia.
-In each of these countries, RBI is represented by a credit institution (except Slovenia) or a branch in the case of Poland, leasing companies (except Poland) and other specialised financial institutions.
+RBI's segment Central Europe comprises the Czech Republic, Hungary, Poland and Slovakia.
+In each of these countries, RBI is represented by a credit institution or a branch in the case of Poland, leasing companies (except Poland) and other specialised financial institutions.